 Players are responsible for ensuring that their cards and/or card sleeves are not marked in any way.
-A card is considered marked if it bears something that makes it possible to identify the card without seeing its face, including scratches, tears, discoloration, bends, and so forth.
+A card is considered marked if some aspect of the card makes it possible to identify it without seeing its face, including scratches, tears, discoloration, bends, and so forth.
 Players must ensure that their sleeves remain legal throughout the course of the event, not just during initial deck checks.